How To Make A 360° Panorama – Tutorial Contents

 - 7. Making It Interactive: Panorama Viewers & Multiresolution

-You have shot your pictures that will constitute your panorama.
-It’s now time to use a stitching software to create the panoramic image.
+You have shot the pictures that will constitute your panorama.
+It’s now time to use stitching software to create the panoramic image.
 Here is a quick theory about the different steps you will follow when using your panorama software.

 Importing The Images

-Import the images in your software.
+Import the images into your software.
 You often have options to select the lens type and settings that were used when shooting the photos – if not detected automatically.
-In most software, “normal” wide angle and fisheye lenses are both supported.
+In most software, “normal” wide-angle and fisheye lenses are both supported.

 Stitching The Images

 In one or a few clicks, launch the stitching of the images.
 The software will assemble all the pictures into the panoramic image by creating control points.
-Control points are created when the software finds pixels that are similar in two or several pictures.
+Control points are automatically generated by the software when it finds pixels that are identical in two or several pictures.
 It links these pixels by a control point.

 When that work is done, you will have a good preview of the final panorama.
 The software will also inform you about the quality of the stitching.

 Possible Alignment/Contrast/Color Editing